Garside monoids and groups, braids.

 We will now describe the dual braid monoid.
 First we define interval monoids.
 Given a group W and a set S of generators of W as a monoid, we define the length l_S(w) as the minimum number of elements of S needed to write w.
 We then define left-divisors of x as those d∈W such that there exists y with x=dy and l_S(d)+l_S(y)=l_S(x).
 We say that w∈ W is balanced if its set of left and right divisors coincide; in this case we denote this set by [1,w], an interval for the poset of S-divisibility.
 We say that w is Garside for l_S if it is balanced and [1,w] is a lattice (where upper and lower bounds are lcms and gcds), which generates W. Then we have the theorem:

 Suppose w is Garside for the l_S.
-Then the monoid M with generators [1,w] and relations xy=z whenever xy=z holds in W and l_S(x)+l_S(y)=l_S(z), is a Garside monoid, with simples [1,w] and atoms S. It is called the interval monoid defined by the interval [1,w].
+Then the monoid M with generators [1,w] and relations xy=z whenever xy=z holds in W and l_S(x)+l_S(y)=l_S(z), is a Garside monoid, with simples [1,w] and atoms S. It is called the interval monoid defined by l_S and the interval [1,w].

 A last pertinent notion is reversible monoids.
 Since we store left normal forms, it is easy to compute left lcms and gcds, but hard to compute right lcms and gcds.
 But this becomes easy to do if the monoid has an operation 'reverse', which has the property that 'a' is a left-divisor of 'b' if and only if 'reverse(a)' is a right-divisor of 'reverse(b)'.
 This holds for Artin-Tits and dual braid monoids of groups generated by true reflections; Artin-Tits monoids have a reverse operation which consists of reversing a word, written as a list of atoms.
 The dual monoid also has a reverse operation defined in the same way, but this operation changes monoid: it goes from the dual monoid for the Coxeter element w to the dual monoid for the Coxeter element w⁻¹.
 The operations 'rightlcm' and 'rightgcd', and some other algorithms, have faster implementations if the monoid has a reverse operation.